IanGarraway/DF-Challenge-3---Address-book/docs/domain-models-test-plan.md

 As a user, I want to see all of the contacts in the address book, so I can review the details in my address book easily

-### AddressBook Class
+### com.dfcorp.addressbook.AddressBook Class

-- [x] you instantiate an AddressBook and it returns and empty array list
+- [x] you instantiate an com.dfcorp.addressbook.AddressBook and it returns and empty array list
-- [x] you can add a contact to the AddressBook and it returns a list with one item in it
+- [x] you can add a contact to the com.dfcorp.addressbook.AddressBook and it returns a list with one item in it
 - [x] if multiple contacts have been added to the addressbook, it returns all of them as a list

 ### Interface Class